elileinkram/_feedstack_web/README.md

 You can write your own functions, but the layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).

+Once you have written your own [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function, you can upload the file which contain the function to the app like this.

 # Rules

 If the ranking is less than or equal to zero, the post will be excluded from the feed.